octue/twined/docs/source/index.rst

     :figclass: align-center
     :alt: Hierarchy of digital twins

-    Digital twins connected in a hierarchy.
+    Digital twins / data services connected in a hierarchy.
 Each blue circle represents a twin, coupled to its neighbours.
     Yellow nodes are where schema are used to connect twins.